-- B. Disconnect and mark all the vacuum lines to the carburetor. - C. Disconnect the PCV hose. - D. Disconnect the choke rod or heat tubes (if equipped). - E. Disconnect and remove the throttle linkage and automatic kickdown linkage.
+- B. Disconnect and mark all vacuum lines and wiring (if any) to the carburetor. - C. Disconnect the PCV hose. - D. Disconnect the choke rod or heat tubes (if equipped). - E. Disconnect and remove the throttle linkage and automatic kickdown linkage.
 SAVE ALL RETAINING CLIPS. - F. Unbolt and remove the carburetor from the manifold. - 3.
 If the intake manifold is being changed at this time, install the new manifold according to the manifold's manufacturer's directions.
-Since we are not familiar with all manifold instructions, Holley cannot accept responsibility for their validity.
-We recommend that you only use Holley Street Avenger manifolds, which you can find in the Street Avenger catalog included with your kit.
+Since we are not familiar with all manifold instructions, Holley® cannot accept responsibility for their validity.
+We recommend that you only use Holley® / Weiand® manifolds, which you can find at your nearest dealer.